Munich Heimeranplatz station

 Munich Heimeranplatz is a railway station in Munich, the state capital of Bavaria, Germany.
 It sits on the border of two Munich boroughs, Laim and Schwanthalerhöhe.
 It serves as a transportation hub for the Westend and eastern Laim, offering transfer between S-Bahn, U-Bahn, local bus services as well as limited regional railway services on the Bayerische Oberlandbahn main line.

 The subway runs in a tunnel in a roughly east–west direction, while the S-Bahn's two platforms – a middle platform for the S7 service and a single-side platform for the S20 – are situated on an elevated level on an overpass on the Garmischer Straße stretch of Munich's central ring road, the Mittlerer Ring.
 In the northern direction, the S-Bahn tracks split, with S20 continuing west towards Pasing and S7 continuing east towards Donnersbergerbrücke.
 The S-Bahn station is located to the west of the subway station, necessitating a short walk alongside an elevated sidewalk.

 Name

-The station is named after the adjacent Heimeranplatz, north-east of the station.
-The square, in turn, is named after Ernst Heimeran, a Munich author and publisher.
+The station is named after the adjacent Heimeranplatz, a major traffic intersection, north-east of the station.
+The intersection, in turn, is named after Ernst Heimeran, a Munich author and publisher.
 The Mittlerer Ring orbital road passes under Heimeranplatz, in a stretch called the Trappentreu tunnel, Munich's first tunnel on the ring road.